 On what specific strategies will the school use its 2013-2014 parent involvement funds?
 The

-The West End school will use its 2013-2014 parental involvement funds in multitude of ways.
+The schools will use its 2013-2014 parental involvement funds in multitude of ways.
 First the funds will be allocated to hold several events that are intended to promote a positive school culture and climate that includes the learning of social skills and study habits that promote student achievement.
 One example of this is the Open House Night in which the building principal will introduce and inform the parents of the school wide initiatives.
 Second school funds will be allocated to promote the awareness of curriculum and common core state standards along with social activities to help garnish parental support and build parent-school communication.
 Third allocations will be set aside for the recognition of student achievement.
 This will include awards ceremonies and the distribution of certificates for excellent student achievement.
-This also will include a whole school imitative for attendance and the recognition of perfect and excellent attendance.

 ESEA §1114(b)(1)(E) Strategies to attract high-quality highly qualified teachers to high-need schools.